ThuNganPythonista/Deploy-a-Django-web-app-to-Vercel-/README.md

 **7) Config Database**

-Vercel is designed suitable for JS or .NET.

 If you use Django, you need to config in your settings and database so much.

 In my case, I use DataGrip to manage database, so I link my db on DataGrip with MySQL